-‘The devil is in the detail’ is a saying that gets a lot of use … and rightly so.
-But all too often it is at the expense of the overall story to which the detail belongs; without the detail, there is no story but without the story, there is no detail (who else just thought of the Chicken and Egg scenario?!).
+All too often, I find people who have focused on the detail of something to such a degree that the overall story to which the detail belongs has suffered.
+I agree that without the detail, there is no story but without the story, there is no detail (who else just thought of the Chicken and Egg scenario?!).

-I recently had a brief and friendly discussion with a supplier and, like any good business, they are aware that improvements can be made to help themselves and their customers.
-This is great news and I hope that the improvements make a positive difference for them.
+I recently had a brief and friendly discussion with a potential software supplier for a client and, like any good business, they are aware that improvements can be made to help themselves and their customers.
+This is great news and I hope that improvements make a positive difference for them.

-But, there was something that worried me a little that doesn’t fill me with confidence that they will benefit from the changes.
-They focused on one small and insignificant problem (a detail) whereas the problem was actually the whole process (the story), but there was no acknowledgement of an issue with the process, quite the opposite in fact!
+But, there was something that worried me a little that doesn’t fill me with confidence that they will benefit from the changes; they focused on one small and insignificant problem (a detail) whereas the problem I raised was actually about the whole of their sales process (the story).
+They showed no acknowledgement of an issue with their sales process, quite the opposite in fact, they re-enforced it!

-Among the several points I raised about their sales process, there was one about a data capture form on their website which includes a host of different fields.
-In UX / IxD circles, there is a school of thought that you should only capture data that is essential to the process that is being followed at that time – there are many reasons for this which I won’t go into here, but this post explains it well.
+Let’s focus on the one point they acknowledged.
+Among the several points I raised about their sales process, the one they picked up on was about a data capture form on their website which includes a host of different fields.
+In User Experience / Interaction Design circles, there is a school of thought that you should only capture data that is essential to the process that is being followed at that time – there are many reasons for this which I won’t go into here, but this post explains it well.

 Anyway, what I said;

-… in order to evaluate the software, I need to give away a significant amount of valuable personal information …
+… in order to evaluate the software, I needed to give away a significant amount of valuable personal information …

 What they said;